Executive Coach and Professor Emerita of Mental Health

 UNITED KINGDOM | LONDON

-Amanda brings this clinical expertise into her coaching practice, supporting individuals to challenge their self-limiting beliefs & behaviours with a warm, pragmatic coaching style.
-She works with clients to build their personal effectiveness and to become more strategic in managing their relationships, especially at time of challenge.
+Amanda combines her psychological expertise with a warm, pragmatic coaching style to support individuals to challenge their long-held self-limiting beliefs & behaviours.
+She works with clients to build their personal effectiveness and to become more strategic in managing their impact & relationships, especially at time of challenge.
 She particularly enjoys working with individuals who want to explore how previous vulnerability may be affecting their functioning in the workplace today or those re-establishing themselves in the workplace following a period of trauma or change.

 Amanda has been a trustee for Macmillan & other national charities.
 She is a Fellow of the Royal College of Psychiatrists.
 In addition to her clinical qualifications, Amanda trained as an executive coach with Henley Business School and is a certified EI practitioner.
-She receives regular 1:1 coaching supervision.
+She receives regular coaching supervision

 from Dr Elizabeth Crosse DCM.